dashn98/SheInnovates19/Question Bank.md

 Convert Binary to Decimal: What is 0001 in decimal?
 A. 0 B. 3 C. 4.
 D 1 (correct)

+7.
+Which of the following is a programming conditional statement that, if proved true, performs a function or displays information?
+A. if-else statement (correct) B. if-or statment C. or-else statement D. for loop

+8.
+Pick the best password:
+A. ABCDEF B. apple1234 C. 4rlyp3q@#9MYn24 (Correct) D. NSPHOUSCERATEME

 Medium: Execute basic statements